-In summary, IANA applauds the Department's efforts in developing the proposed rule under RIN 1235-AA34.
-The independent contractor model supports vital operations of the intermodal industry and has served both the industry and drivers well for decades.
-The proposal establishes clear and consistent standards to determine employee or independent contractor status under the FLSA.
-Additionally, it offers independent contractors the continued flexibility and freedom to invest in and operate their own businesses.
-By tailoring schedules and opportunities to accommodate individual needs, independent owner-operators provide safe, efficient and cost-effective service that contributes to our nation's economic growth.
+In summary, IANA urges the Department to refrain from withdrawing the final rule established under RIN 1235-AA34.
+The independent contractor model supports vital motor carrier operations within the intermodal industry, which are of increasing importance given the current and anticipated volumes of import cargo entering the United States at major West and East Coast ports.
+This model has served both the industry and drivers well for decades.
+The final rule would provide clear and consistent standards to determine employee or independent contractor status under the FLSA and offers independent contractors the continued flexibility and freedom to invest in and operate their own businesses.
+By tailoring schedules and opportunities to accommodate individual needs, independent owner-operators provide safe, efficient, and cost-effective service that contributes to our nation's economic growth.

-Thank you for allowing IANA to share its views on the benefits of adopting the proposed changes to the interpretation of independent contractors under the FLSA.
+Thank you for allowing IANA to share its views on the Department's proposal to withdraw the final rule on Independent Contractor Status under the Fair Labor Standards Act.
 Please let me know if you or your staff would like to discuss our position in further detail.